samderlust/calendar_day_view/README.md

 ## Features

+- Category Day View showing event on a day with multiple categories
 - Over flow day view: like normal calendar where event is displayed expanded on multiple time row to indicate its duration
 - In row day view: show all events that start in the same time gap in a row
 - Event day view: show all events in day